lake-wg/authz/draft-selander-lake-authz.md

 # Assumptions

-The protocol is based on the following relations between the device (U), the domain authenticator (V) and the authorization server (W).
+The protocol is based on the following relations between the device (U), the domain authenticator (V) and the authorization service (W).

 * U and W have an explicit relation: U is configured with a public key of W, see {{device}}.
 * V and W have an implicit relation, e.g., based on web PKI with trusted CA certificates, see {{domain-auth}}.